 METHODOLOGY

-- Well performing projects are submitted by Centre & States for evaluation.
+- Well-performing projects are submitted by nominees for evaluation.

-- First round of voting and shortlisting is done by our analysts.
+- First round of vetting and shortlisting is done by SKOCH research analysts.

-- Overall impact is measured for new projects, whereas ongoing projects are evaluated on incremental improvements.
+- Overall impact is assessed for new projects whereas ongoing projects are evaluated on incremental improvement.

-- A peer evaluation is carried out by those doing similar projects.
+- A simultaneous peer evaluation is conducted by those undertaking similar projects.

-- Each project therefore gets a comprehensive score.
-Total of these decide state and sectoral performances.
+- Each project therefore receives a comprehensive score.
+A total of these decide state, central and sectoral performances.

 RECOGNITION